-NFHS Dual Meet Scoring vs. Tournament Scoring Explained
+NFHS Dual Meet Scoring vs. Tournament Scoring 2025-26: Team Points, Advancement Rules & What Actually Differs

 Dual meet scoring and individual tournament scoring operate on completely different frameworks in NFHS wrestling.
 Coaches who conflate the two make strategic errors — particularly around when to risk a pin attempt vs. secure a decision.